Why You Shouldn’t Set Traps for Burglars

 1 18 why-you-shouldn’t-set-traps-for-burglars Desktop

-Home security is an important factor to consider in any residence.
-Some people think it may be wise or even fun to set booby-traps in order to possibly catch a burglar in the act.
-While there are not only a number of legal reasons not to attempt to trap a burglar, there are also some potentially dangerous repercussions involved.
 Nonetheless, some individuals still decide to design and set their own traps for burglars.
-No one’s saying you shouldn’t defend yourself from intruders.
-You just shouldn’t set a premeditated trap for what you suspect might happen.
-There are countless solutions to deterring criminal activity on your property, the main one being a monitored home security system.
+No one is saying that you shouldn’t defend yourself from intruders.
+You just shouldn’t set a premeditated trap for what you think could or might happen.
+There are countless solutions to deter criminal activity on your property, the main one being a monitored home security system.
 Here are several reasons that might make you think twice before setting a trap for a burglar.

-Booby Traps are Illegal
+Booby Traps or Homemade Security Systems are Illegal

 How to Scare Off Burglars without Harming Them

 There are some legal things you can do to deter burglars.
-When using in conjunction with a professionally monitored home security system, they can give you peace of mind that your home is protected.
+When used in conjunction with a professionally monitored home security system, they can give you peace of mind that your home is protected.
 Additional burglar deterrents include:

 Leave it Up to the Professionals

-All of these suggestions are safe ways to enhance the security of your home without facing possible legal repercussions.
+All these suggestions are safe ways to enhance the security of your home without facing possible legal repercussions.
 We recommend you use these suggestions in addition to having a monitored home security system.

 There is satisfaction in being able to catch an intruder who intends to do you wrong.
 However, it’s better to have the benefit of a professionally designed system.
 This reduces the risk of your own safety or the safety of others.
-A monitored home security system is also the best solution for keeping your home and family safe.

 Share via: